LLaurance/eecs106a-final-project-website/_pages/09_team.md

 **Laurance Lau:** laurance.lau@~

 I'm a fifth year Computer Science and Cognitive Science major.
-I had no prior robotics experience and little Arduino programming experience.
+I had minimal robotics experience and little Arduino programming experience prior to this project.

 I wrote the signal processing portion of the code and provided debugging assistance wherever necessary.